charlax/professional-programming/README.md

 * [Inheritance vs. composition](http://learnpythonthehardway.org/book/ex44.html): a concrete example in Python.
 [Another slightly longer one here](http://python-textbok.readthedocs.io/en/latest/Object_Oriented_Programming.html).
 [One last one, in Python 3](http://blog.thedigitalcatonline.com/blog/2014/08/20/python-3-oop-part-3-delegation-composition-and-inheritance/#.V7SZ4tB96Rs).
 * [Composition Instead Of Inheritance](http://c2.com/cgi/wiki?CompositionInsteadOfInheritance)
 * [Complexity and Strategy](https://hackernoon.com/complexity-and-strategy-325cd7f59a92): interesting perspective on complexity and flexibility with really good examples (e.g. Google Apps Suite vs. Microsoft Office).

+Quotes:

+* "You can use an eraser on the drafting table or a sledge hammer on the construction site.", Frank Lloyd Wright

 ### Dev environment & tools